awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/viewing-monitoring-graphs.md

 + **Status Check Failed \(Instance\)** \(based on `StatusCheckFailed_Instance`\)
 + **Status Check Failed \(System\)** \(based on `StatusCheckFailed_System`\)

-**Note**
-For more information about the data source for the EC2 graph metrics, see [List the available CloudWatch metrics for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-To view graph metrics for individual instances, see [Graph metrics for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/graphs-in-the-aws-management-console.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You can use the next set of **Auto Scaling** graph metrics to measure specific features of specific groups\.

 The following metric data is available for groups where instances have weights that define how many units each instance contributes to the desired capacity of the group: